infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 ### overrideInnerBlockSimpleWrapperAttributes

 The `overrideInnerBlockSimpleWrapperAttributes` sets up a simple wrapper to all inner blocks.
-This is similar to the helper method above, but already has predefined attributes for simple wrapper, so if you only want to set up simple wrapper, you don’t have to add the attributes manually.
+This is similar to the helper method above, but already has predefined attributes for simple wrapper, so if you only want to set up the simple wrapper, you don’t have to add the attributes manually.

 ```jsx